 Domain and Email Hosting

-We use Digital Pacific services, who provide you with worldwide redundant DNS locations at no extra cost.
+We use Australian server services, who provide you with worldwide redundant DNS locations at no extra cost.
 All DNS servers are constantly replicated around the world within seconds.
 If one of the DNS servers was to fault it would automatically fail over to the next one.
-This is a reason some of Australia’s largest companies utilise Digital Pacific DNS.
+This is a reason some of Australia’s largest companies utilise this service.

 DNS Server locations are below:

 (Sydney – Australia)

 (Melbourne – Australia)

 (San Jose – USA)

 Setting up an account usually takes between 4 to 8 hours - giving time for all accounts to propagate thoughout the WWW.
 Generally though, within a few hours you will have your account up and going.

 We can redelegate your domain to our servers or you can do it yourself.

 When you redelegate a domain, you're telling the company that registered the domain (your registrar) to associate your domain name with different hosting and email services.
 You redelegate your domain by pointing the domain name servers to a new hosting services provider.